dahn0209/David_Ahn_final_project_5001/extra/README.md

 ## Example Runs
-Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)
+### Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)
+Link to running the project: https://youtu.be/R7m_3Tg7kUg

 ## Testing
-How did you test your code?
+### How did you test your code?
 What did you do to make sure your code was correct?
 If you wrote unit tests, you can link to them here.
 If you did run tests, make sure you document them as text files, and include them in your submission.

 > _Make it easy for us to know you *ran the project* and *tested the project* before you submitted this report!_

+I created unit tests using Python’s unittest module for files involving csv files because doctest was insufficient to debug and test all different edgecases.
+These files include:

+* database.py
+* main.py
+* user_management.py
+* utils.py

+However, I used doctest in docstring for files that did not have csv files.
+This file includes:
+* auth.py

+These tests helped focused on valid inputs producing the expected results, invalid inputs generating appropriate error messages, and edge cases for every scenario

 ## Missing Features / What's Next
 ### Focus on what you didn't get to do, and what you would do if you had more time, or things you would implement in the future.